 Sign up for one of our free live webinars we offer every week!

-There are three main places that you can find a laundromat for sale.
-Each of them has their benefits and obstacles.
+There are three main places where you can find a laundromat for sale.
+Each of them has its benefits and obstacles.
 I always recommend that you utilize all three techniques simultaneously to some degree when you’re looking for a laundromat to purchase.
 Here are the 3 main sources of finding a laundromat to buy:

 Brokers are the gatekeepers to most laundromat sales.
 Sellers usually enlist the services of a broker to list their laundromat for them.
 Therefore, getting on the email lists of various laundromat and small business brokers in your area should get you access to deals before they hit the internet for the world to bid on.
 The positive of going through a broker is that you might have earlier access to deals, resulting in a better buy for you.
 The downside is that brokers aren’t cheap and ultimately you’re the one who pays the price (even though technically the seller typically pays the broker at the close of escrow).

 Internet- The convenience and speed of finding a laundromat for sale online makes this an attractive option.
 You can see a wide variety of laundromats for sale and the numbers associated with them.
 The downside is that, often, although not always, the laundromats listed online are ones that the primary investors on the broker’s email list have passed those deals over.
 It’s up to you to decipher why.
-There are various websites online that list laundromats for sale, but I’ll just point out Laundromatforsale.com as one option.
+There are various websites online that list laundromats for sale, but I’ll just point out Laundromat Marketplace as one option.
 Searching for “laundromat for sale near me” or “coin laundry for sale” is a great way to get started.

 Speaking with owners- A method I have found particularly effective is speaking directly with laundromat owners.
 When searching for a laundromat for sale, I’ll drop into a laundromat when I drive by it.
 If the owner is there I will strike up a conversation and let them know that I’m looking for a laundromat to buy and ask them if they are selling theirs.
 If they aren’t, I always follow up by asking if they know anyone who is selling one.
 This method doesn’t scale as well as working with a broker or browsing the ‘net in your jammies, but it can land you a good investment when you find one.
 The main downside of this method is that you don’t benefit from the guidance of a broker to help the transaction along.
 But, with a good lawyer, escrow company, and/or title company, it is more than possible to navigate the transaction without using a broker.